How to Set up Microsoft Family Safety Group

 Do I need Microsoft Family Safety?

-Microsoft Family Safety is beneficial if you want to manage your children’s screen time, filter inappropriate content, control app and game purchases, and ensure a safer online environment across Windows, Xbox, and Android devices.
+Microsoft Family Safety is beneficial for managing children’s screen time, filtering inappropriate content, controlling app and game purchases, and ensuring a safer online environment across Windows, Xbox, and Android devices.
 It’s a proactive tool for digital parenting.

 What does the Microsoft Family Safety app do?

-The Microsoft Family Safety app allows parents to set screen time limits, filter websites and apps, manage game and app purchases, view activity reports, and track location for family members.
+With the Microsoft Family Safety app, parents can set screen time limits, filter websites and apps, manage game and app purchases, view activity reports, and track family members’ locations.
 It provides comprehensive tools to ensure children’s online safety and responsible device usage.

 Was this guide helpful?